FLEX-Operation

 OperationResult_RefYear_S{id} / OptYear_S{id}

-The full list of output variables and their aggregation rules is defined in src/models/operation/result_registry.py.
+The full output variable list is defined in src/models/operation/result_registry.py.
+Key variables include:

 Key Code Locations